bentley-historical-library/UMich_HathiTrust_Pub_Summaries/README.md

 University of Michigan publications found in the file, grouped by publication series.

 ##Setup
-The script requires __python 2.7__ and one third-part python module, __naturalsort__, which you'll need to install this for the program to run.
+The script requires __python 2.7__ and one third-part python module, __naturalsort__, which you'll need to install for the program to run.
 Running the following from a command-line prompt should do the trick:

 ```